 The good news is that this has already been done for you!
 To find your WordPress file manager page, go to the 'Pages' section of the WordPress admin and find the page called 'Document Library'.
 If you like, you can rename this to something else like 'File Manager'.

-View the page and you'll see all your files listed in a searchable table.
-It should look something like this by default:
+View the page and you'll see all your files listed in a searchable table or grid.
+It should look something like this:

 Perfecting the file manager page